 Natalie Agboeze

-“I am honoured to serve as a trustee for CCLG, bringing both my professional expertise in youth-led development and my lived experience of being diagnosed with cancer at the age of 21.
-I am passionate about ensuring that children and young people’s voices are genuinely heard and placed at the heart of decision-making.”
+Strategic Partnerships Director at Restless Development and has worked in the charity sector for over 13 years.
+She brings both professional expertise in youth-led development and lived experience of being diagnosed with cancer at the age of 21.
+She is passionate about ensuring that children and young people’s voices are genuinely heard and placed at the heart of decision-making.

 Ngozi Ayanru